Mustapha Matura: Personal life and legacy

-Matura's first marriage, to Marian Walsh, with whom he had two children (Dominic and Ann), ended in divorce.
+Matura's first marriage, to Marian Walsh, with whom he had two children (Ann and Dominic), ended in divorce.
 He was subsequently married to Ingrid Selberg, daughter of Norwegian mathematician Atle Selberg, with whom he had two children, Cayal and Maya.

-Matura died aged 79 on 29 October 2019, in St. John's, Newfoundland and Labrador, after having a heart attack on a flight from New York where he was visiting a grandchild.
+Matura died aged 79 on 29 October 2019, in St. John's, Newfoundland and Labrador, after having a heart attack on a flight from New York, where he had been visiting a grandchild.
 A celebration of his life and work was held on 8 March 2020 at the Young Vic, directed and curated by Nicolas Kent, Anton Phillips and Paulette Randall.

-A musical adaptation of Playboy of the West Indies created by Matura, Clement Ishmael, Dominique Le Gendre and Nicholas Kent opened at the Birmingham Repertory Theatre in June 2022 as part of the Birmingham 2022 Festival.
+A musical adaptation of Playboy of the West Indies created by Matura, Clement Ishmael, Dominique Le Gendre and Nicolas Kent opened at the Birmingham Repertory Theatre in June 2022 as part of the Birmingham 2022 Festival.

+The Mustapha Matura Award and Mentoring Programme

+In 2021, the Mustapha Matura Award and Mentoring Programme was announced, linked to the Alfred Fagon Award and supported by Matura's estate along with other donors, with the competition being open to emerging young Black playwrights of Caribbean and African descendant up to the age of 25, and including a cash prize and a nine-month mentoring programme with a leading Black British playwright.